freesewing/markdown/org/docs/about/faq/en.md

 Yes you can.
 Open Source is a development model, not a business model.

-If our work can help you put food on the table, by all means take it.
+If our work can help you put food on the table, by all means go ahead.

 ## What's your end game?